What is the Future of UK Solar?

 Note: If you're already receiving FiT payments you don't need to worry about the scheme closing.
 You'll still receive your payments – the deadline is only for new applications.

 Getting quotes sooner rather than later could save you from stress in the run up to the March 31st deadline.
-Get started today and complete our simple form; you’ll get free quotes from up to 3 MCS installers in your local area.
+Get started today and complete our simple form; you'll get free quotes from up to 4 MCS certified (or equivalent) installers in your local area.

 So, that's where we've been and where we are, but what about the future?